weareplanet/commercetools-planet-integration/deploy/scripts/aws/README.md

    > `bash cf-deploy.sh STACKID AWSREGION`

    (_an example: `bash cf-deploy.sh prod01 eu-west-1`_)
-- Take a look at the CloudFormation dashboard and wait for the stack creation completion
+- Take a look at the CloudFormation dashboard and wait for the stack creation completion, it should take a few minutes
 - The Lambda function name will be `planetpaymentcommtool-STACKID`, where STACKID is your provided value (this name can be customized within the script, read its comments).

 ### STEP 4 - **Package Build**